Small red gift box with twine ribbon on dark brown wood table

 Public and Private Colleges That Think Outside the Box

-There are standard private and public college traits.
-But how well do schools stay in their lanes?
-These colleges seem to toe the line between private and public.
+There are standard traits of private and public colleges.
+But no all schools stay in their lanes!
+These colleges toe the line between private and public.

 We all know the stereotypical “private” and “public” university traits.
 Private universities tend to have lower student-faculty ratios, higher tuition, more opportunities for scholarships and grants, smaller student populations, and prestigious reputations.
 On the other hand, public universities are usually characterized by larger student populations, more extensive course catalogs, lower tuition, winning athletic programs, and tons of school spirit.
 But how well do colleges and universities stay in their classified labels?
 If the difference between a public and private school is one of the top deciding factors in your college search, consider some of these institutions that seem to cross the boundaries between private and public.